-100 Years Since Her Execution, Was Mata Hari A Sexy Spy or A Sexy Scapegoat?
+100 Years Since Her Execution, Was Mata Hari a Sexy Spy or a Sexy Scapegoat?

 “Mata Hari and Madame Zelle MacLeod are two completely different women,” she wrote in a June 5, 1917, letter to Captain Pierre Bouchardon, the military judge investigating her case, which is part of the Mata Hari dossier held at the Service Historiques de la Défense archives outside Paris.
 “Today with the war, the passport, I am obliged to live and sign Zelle, but that woman is not known to people.
 As for me, I consider myself to be Mata Hari.”

 If it weren’t for her obsession with money, her fame might have been short-lived, her name obscure to us today.
 But she had found herself alone and empty-handed more than once, and it had marked her deeply.
-Add to that obsession a lifelong pattern of poor decisions and woeful attachments, landing in the middle of cultural upheaval and national strife, and the fate of Mata Hari seems nearly a tale foretold.
+Add to that obsession a lifelong pattern of poor decisions and woeful attachments, landing in the middle of cultural and national strife, and the fate of Mata Hari seems nearly a tale foretold.

 When she was 13, her fairly successful father declared bankruptcy and abandoned the family, her mother suffered a breakdown, and Margaretha was left to care for three younger siblings.
 At 16, placed in a teacher-training school, a path to earning a living, she had an affair with the 51-year-old headmaster.
 She was expelled; he continued his career.
 It was perhaps her first lesson that in the wake of scandal, the woman takes the blame.
 She walked right by it.